Purpose

 - Source: Established retailers with public storefronts and track records.
 Anonymous or unverified marketplace listings are excluded.

-- Stock: Must be currently available — not sold out, backordered, or “notify me” status.
+- Stock: Must be currently available, not sold out, backordered, or "notify me" status.

 - Form: Metal is preferred when available.
 Where only oxide or other forms are sold at retail, the form is stated explicitly.

-- Purity: The most commonly available commercial purity, generally 99.9%–99.99% for rare earths.
+- Purity: The most commonly available commercial purity, generally 99.9% to 99.99% for rare earths.

 - Confidence: The selected record must have a confidence score ≥ 0.5.

 The retail reference is a single observed price, not a computed average.
-It is directly actionable — a reader can visit the cited seller and purchase at or near this price.
+It is directly actionable.
+A reader can visit the cited seller and purchase at or near this price.

 Bulk Benchmark

-The bulk benchmark is the most recent credible price for industrial-scale quantities of the element’s primary trade form — usually oxide for rare earths.
+The bulk benchmark is the most recent credible price for industrial-scale quantities of the element's primary trade form, usually oxide for rare earths.
 It answers the question: what is this material worth at commodity scale?

 Source hierarchy (in order of preference):